Introduction to SQL

 source /path/to/sakila-data.sql;

-You can see all available databases with:
+You can view all available databases with:

 show databases;